Proful/sketchnotes-v3/README.md

   - X outer gradient
   - X design shadow picker
   - X copy lex
-- code-hike
-  - click and drag to select
-  - mark horizontal padding + container padding
-  - font implemented but should fetch from google font or cdn
-  - download grammars from net
-  - selection of text by cursor dragging not working rather it drags the component
-  - copy code hike
 - add noise
 - gradient picker
   - custom from, via, to